 5. Coupon Wallet

-You can just label your categories and drop either all of your coupons in, or use it to organize just the coupons for your next shopping trip.
+You can just label your categories by type of coupon and drop either all of your coupons in or use it to organize just the coupons for your next shopping trip.
 This is Hubby’s coupon wallet: